Inpatient Hospice Care Services in Central Georgia

 Anyone in hospice may occasionally need inpatient services.
 When the patient’s symptoms increase to the point that 24-hour medical supervision is necessary, inpatient care becomes appropriate.
-Common reasons that a hospice patient may be sent for inpatient care include severe nausea or vomiting, trouble breathing, pain that is uncontrolled by at-home medications, and anxiety or panic attacks.
+Temporary inpatient hospice care is quite common for most hospice patients.

 Will my loved one return home after inpatient care?

 Our goal is to keep hospice patients in their own homes as much as possible.
-Many patients can return home after a brief period in an inpatient care facility, though others may need to stay longer.
-Every patient is different, and we evolve the type of care provided to meet their needs.
+Many patients can return to their homes after a brief period in an inpatient care facility, though others may need to stay longer.
+Every patient is different, and we evolve the type of care provided to meet our patients’ needs.